 Let’s stick with the same example.

 - Your PR (in a single rep) hasn’t changed.
 It is still 100 kg.
-You have never lifted anything heavier in your life, and that is still your record.
+You have never lifted anything heavier in your life, and that is still your personal record.

-Your PR is your historically best performance, but your 1RM is a measure of strength that constantly varies up and down, just like your body weight or temperature does.
+Your PR is your historically best performance, but your 1RM is a measure of strength that constantly varies up and down, just like your body weight or temperature.
 And, just like your body weight and temperature, you don’t have to measure your 1RM in order to have one.
 It is perfectly possible to have a 1RM of 130 kg even if you have never lifted heavier than 100 kg in your life.

 1RM is a constantly varied, fleeting measurement of your current strength in a single rep. Your personal record is the heaviest weight you have ever lifted.
 These are not necessarily the same thing.